-Loveday’s approach is largely based on site specific objects and environments, recording imprints through multiple media formats – found objects, sound, video and photography.
-Beginning with inspiration through landscape, materiality and ecologies, her work responds to the immediacy of the environment, as well as to ecological and sociopolitical impacts on the land, including local production and land use.
+Loveday’s artistic approach is largely based on site specific objects and environments, recording imprints through multiple media formats—found objects, sound, video and photography.
+Beginning with inspiration through landscape, materiality and ecologies, her work responds to the immediacy of the environment, as well as to ecological and sociopolitical impacts on the land, including local production and resource use.

 Stefanie Loveday